MarshHawk/automation-framework/README.md

 ### Rules:
 * There are no rules
 * There are best practice guidelines on coding practices:
   * Write page object member functions to interact with the page and/or retrieve values, do not use web elements in the tests.
 The tests should not call functions that return web elements directly.
-Functions for finding web elements should be private members of the class
+Functions for finding web elements should be private members of page the classes
   * Assert and verify should only be used inside the test functions' scope, not the page object members
   * Create appropriate waits (e.g. for the presence of an expected element or attribute on the page) when timing issues arise.
 Don't use time.sleep.
   * Use CSS selectors or IDs to find elements, do not use XPath
-  * Pass fixtures as parameters unless the same functionality cannot otherwise be achieved
+  * Pass fixtures as parameters unless the intended functionality cannot otherwise be achieved

 ### Choices:
   #### What Conda offers: